joyrex2001/kubedock/README.md

 ## Pod template

 The pods that are created by kubedock can be customized with additional configuration by providing a pod template with `--pod-template`.
-If this is provided, all pod that are created by kubedock will use the provided pod template as a base.
+If this is provided, all pods that are created by kubedock will use the provided pod template as a base.
 Note that containers and volumes are ignored in these templates.

 ## Resources cleanup